 Good writing is like that.

 Who is my reader?
 What do they expect?

 My creative writing students are often surprised when I tell them to begin their story research on Amazon.
-I ask them what my developmental editor asked me: “What kind of story is this?
+I ask them what my developmental editor asked me: “What type of story is this?
 Where would the reader look for it on Amazon?
 What book category is it most like?”

 Some writers tell me they are only writing for themselves, but I guarantee when they finish a story the first thing they say is, “Will you read this?” to everyone within hearing distance.
 I do the same thing.
 This is why I need to clarify genre as soon as possible, so I know what promises to make and keep for my readers.